 Historically, primary cells and transformed cell lines were cultured in 5% CO2 incubators at 37ºC, 85-90 % humidity and gassed with room air irrespective of the origin of the cells.
-In the human body, cells are exposed to 37ºC and notably at lower temperatures metabolism reduces rapidly, thus there is a requirement for studies to be conducted under stable, physiological temperature.
+In the human body, cells are exposed to 37ºC and notably at lower temperatures metabolism reduces rapidly, thus there is a requirement for cell-based assays to be conducted under stable, physiological temperature.
 CO2 tension of 5% is used to maintain the pH in cell culture growth media around pH 7.4, noting that acidification of the media at lower CO2 tension quickly leads to loss of cell viability.
 Primary cells and cell lines are maintained in media rich nutrients, with a high humidity 85-90 % limiting evaporation from the media and thereby obviating loss of volume that could increase the concentration of salts in the media to potentially lethal levels.

 Maintaining cell viability ensures that cells can be studied over long term periods but what if the tissue from where the cells were derived are not normally exposed to atmospheric oxygen?
 Cells very rarely experience atmospheric oxygen levels, and thus it is questionable whether data generated from cells exposed to atmospheric oxygen levels accurately reflect reactions occurring in tissues in the body?
 Atmospheric O2 is 21.1% at sea level and O2 levels in the body notably vary significantly depending on the organ/tissue of interest.
 The table below reproduced from Carreau et al.1 provides an overview of the differences in physiological oxygen levels experienced by different tissues.